-The Bioburden test determines the total number of viable microorganisms in or on a medical device, container, or component.
-It is performed on any product that requires control and/or monitoring of bioburden counts.
+The medical device Bioburden test determines the total number of viable microorganisms in or on a medical device, container, or component.
+It is performed on any product that requires control or monitoring of bioburden counts.

 Even if the risk of product contamination is maintained at low level, the bioburden of the product may fluctuate from batch to batch.
 Therefore, product manufacturers are recommended to conduct routine tests regularly.

-We offer a wide range of tests for determining the efficacy of disinfectant products to be used in medical environments to disinfect medical devices.
+We offer a wide range of tests for determining the efficacy of disinfectant products for medical devices.
 These products must be correctly classified following the rules of Medical Device Regulations as class IIa, IIb or class III.

-We offer test for all types of products, such as wipes, sprays, hand sanitisers, automated units.
+We also offer disinfectant efficacy tests for products such as wipes, sprays, hand sanitisers, automated units.
 In addition to offering UKAS accredited reports, we will guide you during your product journey to the market.

 Disinfectants and cleaning agents applied to surfaces and products, in formats such as liquids, sprays, and vapours, have the potential of causing chemical damage as well as changes in the visual appearance and physical properties of the materials they come in contact with.